-More than one homeowner has struggled with skunks, raccoons, armadillos, moles or crows and other large birds devastating a turf lawn by digging it full of holes, never realizing the real cause.
-These animals do not dig for the fun of it, but because there is something in the ground that they are after.
-That something is grubs.
+Homeowners often struggle with skunks, raccoons, armadillos, robins, moles, or various birds devastating a turf lawn by digging it full of holes, never realizing the real cause.
+These animals do not dig for the fun of it, but because there is something under the ground they are after: grubs.

-But large birds and small animals can devastate a lawn if the grub problem is very severe, and the answer is not to attack the birds, but to get at the source of the problem -- the lawn grubs that these animals are feasting on.
+But large birds and small animals can devastate a lawn if the grub problem is severe, and the answer is not to attack the birds, but to get at the source of the problem leading to the feast.

 Natural Controls for Grubs

 Be wary of using synthetic chemical controls for grubs, since these poisons will also affect good garden insects as well as the songbirds that might eat the poisoned grubs.
-Here are some non-chemical approaches to the problem;
+Consider non-chemical approaches:

 - Spread castor oil granules over your lawn.
-This will control grubs, and with the grubs gone, so will be the moles, skunks, raccoons, crows and other creatures eating the grubs.
+This will control grubs, and with the grubs gone, so will be the moles, skunks, raccoons, crows, and other creatures eating them.

 - Apply neem oil to garden plants to discourage Japanese beetles and other hard-shelled beetles.
 Controlling the beetles themselves will prevent them from reproducing and infesting the lawn with their larvae.

-Synthetic chemicals should be a last resort and only used after natural solutions are attempted.
-When purchasing a chemical control, remember that products containing Merit (imidacloprid) or Mach-2 (halofenozide) are for treating the insect eggs in the spring and are useless for late summer/early fall applications.
+Synthetic chemicals should be a last resort and used only after natural solutions have failed.
+When purchasing a chemical control, remember that products containing Merit (imidacloprid) or Mach-2 (halofenozide) are for treating the insect eggs in the spring and useless for late summer and early fall applications.
 When the grubs are already present, it will be necessary to use a chemical like Dylox (trichlorfon) or Sevin (carbaryl).

-Be sure to water in the product to get results.
-It will be useless unless it penetrates down beneath the turfgrass root level.
-And always follow label directions precisely.
+Water well in the area product application area to get results.
+It is only effective when it penetrates down beneath the turfgrass root level.
+Always follow label directions precisely.